philipmendels/use-flexible-undo/stories/reducer/reducer-and-use-state-intro.md

-### useUndoableReducer and useState - Example
+### useBoundUnducer and useState - Example

-In this example we use both useState and useReducer.
+In this example we use both useState and useReducer (wrapped by useBoundUnducer).